Intel-bigdata/SSM/docs/disaster-recovery.md

 ### 4. Replication between federation namespaces

-There is also need to backup files between different namespaces under a HDFS federation cluster, or migrate files drom one namespace to another namespace.
+There is also need to backup files between different namespaces under a HDFS federation cluster, or migrate files from one namespace to another namespace.
 With the help of SSM, we can also achieve this process efficiently.
 The fast copy idea in [HDFS-2139](https://issues.apache.org/jira/browse/HDFS-2139) will be referenced during the implementation.

 <img src="./image/dr-backup-between-namespace.png" width="681" height="158" />